giuseppebianchi/gssi-infomobility-otp/README.md

 OTP's built-in web server will run by default on ports 8080 and 8081.
 If by any chance some other software is already using those port numbers, you can specify different port numbers with switches like --port 8801 --securePort 8802.

 # Command Line Parameters
 Here below are listed only the most relevant parameters.
-Check full list on: http://dev.opentripplanner.org/javadoc/1.4.0/org/opentripplanner/standalone/CommandLineParameters.html https://github.com/purushothamgk/OpenTripPlanner/blob/master/src/main/java/org/opentripplanner/standalone/CommandLineParameters.java
+Check the whole list of available terms on: http://dev.opentripplanner.org/javadoc/1.4.0/org/opentripplanner/standalone/CommandLineParameters.html https://github.com/purushothamgk/OpenTripPlanner/blob/master/src/main/java/org/opentripplanner/standalone/CommandLineParameters.java